Magnum T. A.: Car crash and retirement

 Magnum later worked as a commentator for the NWA, UWF, and World Championship Wrestling (WCW), and also served as a manager for Rhodes and Koloff.
 In his last angle in WCW in March 1988, Magnum was attacked by his former rival Tully Blanchard, which prompted Dusty Rhodes to come to the aid of his friend.
 Rhodes was subsequently suspended and returned as The Midnight Rider, managed by Magnum.
 After Rhodes signed with Championship Wrestling from Florida and later the World Wrestling Federation (WWF), and Koloff signed with the American Wrestling Association (AWA), Magnum left JCP as well, although he would make sporadic reappearances with the promotion until 1993 at Slamboree.

 On May 20, 1995, Allen appeared as part of a legends recognition at Smoky Mountain Wrestling's "Carolina Memories" show in Charlotte.
 On January 14, 2005, Allen made an appearance as a guest at the Exodus Wrestling Alliance.
 He would later appear for the Carolina Wrestling Association in the corner of Jason Jones during Jones' loss to George South, Jr. on May 21.
 At the event Tribute To Starrcade on November 19, Magnum stood in Rhodes' corner as he lost to Tully Blanchard.
-On June 24, 2007, Allen, as Magnum T. A., made his first appearance for World Wrestling Entertainment at their Vengeance: Night of Champions pay-per-view, where he was noted as a former United States Champion.
+On June 24, 2007, Allen, as Magnum T. A., made his first appearance for World Wrestling Entertainment (WWE) at their Vengeance: Night of Champions pay-per-view (PPV), where he was noted as a former United States Champion.

+On March 3, 2024, Allen was shown in the crowd during Sting's retirement match at AEW's Revolution alongside Nikita Koloff and Scotty Riggs.